infoScoop/infoscoop-documents/en/user-guide/global-settings.md

 The settings are reflected, and the Global Settings screen is closed if **Apply change** button is clicked.
 **Note:** Waiting time to reflect the change may vary depends on the item changed.

-## Initialization of customized information**
+## Initialization of customized information

 You can initialize cutomized information if **Initialization of customized information** button is clicked.

-**Please note that the gadgets on personalized area, added tabs and Global settings(General settings) are removed completely.**
+**Note:** The gadgets on personalized area, added tabs and Global settings(General settings) are removed completely.

 The all removed gadgets are moved to Trash Bin.